-We aren’t impact experts so don’t look to us for technical details about impact protection.
-We can say from what we understand is the Smith vantage seems to have hard shell on the top along with in mold construction.
+We haven’t impacted experts so don’t look to us for technical details about impact protection.
+We can say from what we understand is the Smith vantage seems to have a hard shell on the top along with in-mold construction.
 I think they call this Hybrid Shell construction.
 On the sides it just seems to be in mold You can see this separation in the line that separates the upper an lower parts of the helmet like it has a curvy equator.
 We aren’t going to talk about these aspects of the Helmet in detail or any of the helmets on The Good Ride.
 We can talk about the features and usability of the Vantage though.

 Positives– To start off the Smith Vantage is incredibly light.
 We didn’t put it on a scale but the Vantage feels almost like wearing a hat.
-Right before this we were tooling around with the Giro G10, Giro G9 and RED Tantrum.
+Right before this, we were tooling around with the Giro G10, Giro G9, and RED Tantrum.
 Both felt so heavy compared to the Smith Vantage.
 Another thing that makes the Smith Vantage one of our favorite helmets is how low it rides on your head.
 It is incredibly low profile compared to almost any helmet out there.
 We previously thought the Smith Variant is the lowest profile helmets out there until we got to play around with the Vantage.
 We can’t stress how small and light this feels on your head.
-After a whole day of riding you don’t feel like the first thing you want to do when you get to the car or bar is take the helmet off.
+After a whole day of riding, you don’t feel like the first thing you want to do when you get to the car or bar takes the helmet off.
 This Low profile and lightweight are two of the major reasons to get the Smith Vantage but there are lots of little things that make this helmet great as well.
 For example the ability to control the front and back half of your helmet’s venting.
-Also the little elastic pull chord made to hold the goggle strap is much better than many of the rubber or solid plastic goggle strap holder thingers or what ever you call them.
+Also, the little elastic pull chord made to hold the goggle strap is much better than many of the rubber or solid plastic goggle strap holder thingers or whatever you call them.
 The adjustment system is very easy to tighten or loosen the helmets grip on your head.
 The chin strap is nothing special but is very comfortable.
-The ear pads are very comfortable, rap around your ears to protect you from the cold and are also audio compatible.
+The ear pads are very comfortable, wrap around your ears to protect you from the cold and are also audio compatible.
 Skull Candy does a good job with Smith Helmets.
-It’s nothing exceptional but just as good or maybe slightly better than the competitors audio helmets.
-The zipper and the way the Skull candy audio inserts work with the ear pads is pretty smart because there isn’t a single part that is exposed to the elements.
-Many of the helmets we have tried short out after too many wet days on the hill because they have a plug that is semi exposed.
-For example the editor went through 3 RED audio inserts with the RED Tantrum because you plugged into a semi exposed jack.
+It’s nothing exceptional but just as good or maybe slightly better than the competitors’ audio helmets.
+The zipper and the way the Skull candy audio inserts work with the ear pads are pretty smart because there isn’t a single part that is exposed to the elements.
+Many of the helmets we have tried short out after too many wet days on the hill because they have a plug that is semi-exposed.
+For example, the editor went through 3 RED audio inserts with the RED Tantrum because you plugged into a semi-exposed jack.
 Very frustrating!
-The quality of the helmet liner is not artwork but it’s very well made for a mass produced helmet.
+The quality of the helmet liner is not an artwork but it’s very well made for a mass produced helmet.
 We like that the visor is small compared to the Smith Variants.
-It’s kind of cool aesthetically but also helps a little bit when it comes to shielding your goggles from snow.
+It’s kind of cool aesthetically but also helps a little bit when it comes to shielding your goggles from the snow.
 The venting system along the goggle line is the best out there.
 Many other companies have caught on to what Smith was doing but haven’t really mastered that.
 We have found that previous models, even with visors, do a very good job keeping your goggles de-fogged on really hot or steamy wet days.